Need an ITIN? Get Your ITIN Here!

 Does The IRS Release Any Tax Information To Immigration and Customs Enforcement (ICE)?

 It is important to advise taxpayers about potential consequences.
 The IRS Disclosure Statute (I.R.C § 6103 (c) et al.) prohibits the sharing of information but has many exceptions.
-Those exceptions include court orders and Department of Justice (which would include ICE) investigations for criminal activity, even without a court order.
+Those exceptions include court orders and the Department of Justice (which would include ICE) investigations for criminal activity, even without a court order.

 By law, no one – other than as provided in the above exceptions – can look at the taxpayer’s records, unless the taxpayer authorizes via power of attorney.
 The SSA keeps data regarding amounts earned and social and medicare payments but neither agency shares information with ICE, except as provided in the above exceptions.